AdrianKoshka/macc-uefi-build-script/README.md

   -e, --ecam-patch      Include the PCIe ECAM Base address patch -t, --clone-from-latest-tag
-                        Clone from the latest EDK2 tag -n, --nuke            Nuke the directory which containes the git and build directories
+                        Clone from the latest EDK2 tag -n, --nuke            Nuke the directory which contains the git and build directories
 ```

 ### Commandline